matura1999/COMP30022-Frontend/README.md

 # Mojito E-Portfolio Frontend

 Mojito E-Portfolio is an online portfolio app, this is the front end client of the app
+For backend of this app, please view [https://github.com/xiaohanl4/COMP30022-Frontend](https://github.com/xiaohanl4/COMP30022-Frontend)

 ## Deployment
 Deployment has already been set up on a Heroku server.
 This app is running on: